CloudLabsAI-Azure/Cloud-Native-Application-Protection-Platform-CNAPP/module-1-defender-cloud-security-posture-management .md

 Thanks to the combination of both reactive and proactive measures, Acme Inc was able to prevent a major data breach and keep their sensitive information safe.
 This hypothetical use case demonstrates the importance of having both a reactive and proactive approach when it comes to cybersecurity, including performing attack path and security risk analysis, implementing security recommendations, assigning/managing change actions to the proper owners, and educating employees to prevent future attacks.

 Next exercise will show how to leverage the Attack Path feature of Defender for CSPM.

+## Lab Objectives:

+You will be able to complete the following exercises:

+- Enabling Defender CSPM plan (Read Only)
+- Explore Attack Paths in your Environment (Read Only)
+- Build query with Cloud Security Explorer (Read Only)
+- Assign Governance Rule

 ## Exercise 1: Enabling Defender CSPM plan (Read Only)